First impressions count.

 And it’s also why you need to nail your welcome email series.

-Welcome series is a type of automated email marketing sequence.
+Welcome series is a type of automated email marketing sequence that should be a fundamental part of your email marketing strategy.
 They’re triggered when a new subscriber signs up to an email list.

-As such, you can use them for a range of purposes, such as:
+As such, you can use these email campaigns for a range of purposes, such as:

 - Setting the right expectations.